Environmental Studies Internships

 3. Register for credits in the Career Services office by meeting with Karen Durnin.

-4. Turn in monthly work progress reports through the Eagle Opportunities system
+4. Turn in monthly work progress reports through the Handshake system

 5. After completing your work hours, turn in a 2-3 page reflection paper on: